centreon/centreon-broker/doc/installation/index.rst

 Get sources
 -----------

-Centreon Broker can be checked out from Merethis's git server at http://svn.modules.centreon.com/centreon-broker.
+Centreon Broker can be checked out from Merethis's subversion server at http://svn.modules.centreon.com/centreon-broker.
 On a Linux box with git installed this is just a matter of::